obsidiansystems/ledger-app-nervos/README.md

 # Installing Ledger App from Release

-You can download `.hex` files from the from the [releases](https://github.com/obsidiansystems/ledger-app-nervos/releases) page of this repo.
-You will need to install some other tools from the Ledger project to install them.
+Please download `.hex` files from the from the [releases](https://github.com/obsidiansystems/ledger-app-nervos/releases) page of this repo.
+The following sections describe how to install them, including acquiring other tools from the Ledger project.

 ## Installing BOLOS Python Loader